DIY PCB Board for Beginners

 Printed circuit board after complete assembly moves to reflow oven machine

-Next, the manufacturer will wash the board with warm which will wash away the uncovered areas, leaving the tracks of copper.
-These tracks will serve as a base for how the PCB will look after the copper etching process.
+With that done, the manufacturer washes the board with warm water, which cleans the uncovered areas, leaving the tracks of copper.
+These tracks serve as a base for how the PCB will look after the copper etching process.

-Depending on the board’s specifications and design, the manufacturer will drill mounting holes, through holes, and via holes for connections and components.
+Depending on the board’s specifications and design, the manufacturer drills mounting holes for connections and components.

-Easy Ways To Fabricate A Circuit Board Yourself
+Easy Ways To Fabricate a DIY PCB Board for Beginners

 A collection of three copper-printed circuit boards.